 Conducting your own job search is a tremendous amount of work.
 Fortunately, industry-specific staffing firms can help you refine your application materials and narrow down your job search parameters.

 If you’re a physician assistant (PA) or nurse practitioner (NP), Physician Assistant Solutions offers a personalized approach to the job search.
-We’ll help you find your next great job that perfectly matches your career goals, medical interests, and personal needs.
+We’re physician assistant recruiters who will help you find your next great job that perfectly matches your career goals, medical interests, and personal needs.
 You can start your job search online, and when you’re ready, create an account so we can start helping.
 But don’t wait too long!
 Your next employer can’t wait to meet you.